View the Academic Calendar

-Counselors are available for virtual appointments using Simplicity.
+Counselors are available for virtual appointments using Symplicity.
 The office will also be staffed every day that classes are in session.

-Career Services has been regularly talking with employers about their recruitment plans this fall.
-Most tell us they plan to defer interviews and hiring until the spring.
+Career Services has been regularly talking with employers about their recruitment and will be holding OCIs this semester.

-For those that want to interview this fall, we will accomodate any employer that wants to come on campus and agrees to comply with the university's visitor protocols.
+We are working to accomodate any employer that wants to come on campus and agrees to comply with the university's visitor protocols.